Crane1195/DIYB0XX/MyLaserCutB0XX/README.md

 The nuts now sit flush with the top of the wall.
 The second wall is glued on top of this wall, encasing the nuts within the walls.

 ![image](https://i.imgur.com/riOVcad.jpg)
 Here's how it looked after the bottom and the two walls were glued together.
-The top two panels get screws into the bottom 3.
+The top two panels get screwed into the bottom 3.

 ![image](https://i.imgur.com/seCmGHT.jpg)
 I didn't have a way to perfectly align the layers as they were being glued together, so the layers were about 0.3mm off at various points around the case.
 If anyone plans on doing a case like this, I reccomend figuring out a way to make sure they are perfectly aligned while gluing to prevent this.
 If I end up doing this again, I will put the same size hole as in the walls in the bottom panel and put a rod through all the panels holes to try and hold it in place.
 I'd probably then wood fill in the holes in the bottom panel.